slowernews/hamster-system/README.md

 #### Naming system:

-- this system allows to predict (with acceptable accuracy) filenames and where they are stored.<br>
+- prediction (with acceptable accuracy) of filenames and where they are stored.<br>
 A file finder<sup> [3](#footnote3)</sup> is great when you remember the filename but less useful when you don't.

 - transmission of project folders with all project files and a predictable structure.